jjoneson/k8s-langchain/README.md

 | GOOGLE_REGION | Region for GCP |
 | GOOGLE_CLUSTER_ID | Cluster Name for GCP |

-This assume that you are running locally and are able to auth by running
+This assumes that you are running locally and are able to authenticate by running:
 ```bash
 gcloud auth application-default login
 ```